The Heartland CoalitionAgainst Gun Violence

 2018 – Gun Violence.
 Changing the Conversation

-The 2018 Forum was attended by almost 300 participants and featured keynote speaker Candace Lightner, founder of Mothers Against Drink Driving (MADD)
+The 2018 Forum was attended by 250 participants and featured keynote speaker Candace Lightner, founder of Mothers Against Drink Driving (MADD)

-Other activities of the Heartland Coalition include promoting Gun Violence Sabbath, commemorating the anniversary of the Sandy Hook tragedy, participating in Gun Violence Awareness Day, and participating in the Concert Across America initiative, begun in 2016.
+Other activities of the Heartland Coalition include commemorating the Decvember 14 anniversary of the Sandy Hook tragedy and participating in June 2 Gun Violence Awareness Day.